Commute. Shopping. Chores. What if it was possible to learn how to make a great sales pitch while doing these routine things?

 We’re living in the golden age of podcasts.
 There are tons of shows on anything from true crime to politics.
 Podcasts related to sales, however, are still a bit of a niche.
 So today I decided to share some of my favorite picks.

+Learning how to make a perfect pitch is crucial for your sales success (you’ll pitch both over cold emails and cold calls).
 These shows will teach you how to be more productive and come up with a perfect sales pitch — all while you’re on the go.

 Advanced Selling Podcast is one of the most popular sales podcasts out there.
 Each week hosts Bryan Neale and Bill Caskey discuss a new sales challenge.
 The topics range from actionable tips (eg. things you should do before a sales call) to more philosophical discussions (eg. is it possible to prospect when you’re burned out?).